 • Don’t overcrowd the baking sheet for even broiling and baking.

-Enjoy this delicious and vibrant Kung Pao cauliflower as a healthy, flavorful meal.
+Enjoy this delicious and bright Kung Pao cauliflower as a healthy, flavorful meal.
 Experiment with adding other vegetables like bell peppers or snap peas for variety.

 Try this next: Indian Coconut Butter Cauliflower in 30 Mins